 (19) Commitment (also referred to as Contract)--A legally binding written contract, setting forth the terms and conditions under which housing tax credits, loans, grants, or other sources of funds or financial assistance from the Department will be made available.

-(20) Commitment of Funds--Occurs after the Development is approved by the Board and once a Commitment or Award Letter and Loan Term Sheet is executed between the Department and Development Owner.
+(20) Commitment of Funds--Occurs after the Development is approved by the Board and once a Commitment or Award Letter is executed between the Department and Development Owner.
 For Direct Loan Programs, this process is distinct from "Committing to a specific local project" as defined in 24 CFR Part 92 and Part 93, which may occur when the activity is set up in the disbursement and information system established by HUD, known as the Integrated Disbursement and Information System (IDIS).
 The Department's Commitment of Funds may not align with commitments made by other financing parties.

 (21) Committee--See Executive Award and Review Advisory Committee.